 Our project will implement the iterative lifecycle model.
 Considerable work has already been done on the project and we will use this work as our first iteration.
 Much of our work will involve fixing existing features.
 Each different build, or added feature, will be delivered to the client in increments.
 Since we have good access to our client and he has been very responsive we think the iterative model suits our relationship.

-Our project is not a waterfall model because so much of it is already designed and completed, but we will add new features that are in an early stage of design.
+Our project is not a waterfall model because so much of it is already designed and completed and much of our work is fixing bugs, but we will add new features that are in an early stage of design.
 Though we are adding features to a project that already exists, we do not consider the current work as a rapid prototype because the user interface is well designed and implemented with a database back-end and some sophisticated functionality.

 User interface: